Southend-on-Sea: Greater Urban Area

+Deprivation

 Save the Children's research data shows that for 2008–09, Southend had 4,000 children living in poverty, a rate of 12%, the same as Thurrock, but above the 11% child poverty rate of Essex as a whole.

 The Department for Communities and Local Government's 2010 Indices of Multiple Deprivation Deprivation Indices data showed that Southend is one of Essex's most deprived areas.
 Out of 32,482 Lower Super Output Areas in England, area 014D in the Kursaal ward is 99th, area 015B in Milton ward is 108th, area 010A in Victoria ward is 542nd, and area 009D in Southchurch ward is 995th, as well as an additional 5 areas all within the top 10% most deprived areas in England (with the most deprived area having a rank of 1 and the least deprived a rank of 32,482).
 Victoria and Milton wards have the highest proportion of ethnic minority residents – at the 2011 Census these figures were 24.2% and 26.5% respectively.
-Southend has the highest percentage of residents receiving housing benefit (19%) and the third highest percentage of residents receiving council tax benefit in Essex.
+Southend has the highest percentage of residents receiving housing benefits (19%) and the third highest percentage of residents receiving council tax benefits in Essex.

-The urban area of Southend spills outside of the borough boundaries into the neighbouring Castle Point and Rochford districts, including the towns of Hadleigh, Benfleet, Rayleigh and Rochford, as well as the villages of Hockley and Hullbridge.
-According to the 2011 census, it had a population of 295,310, making it the largest urban area solely within the East of England.
+Employment and unemployment

+As of May 2024, The Office of National Statistics have recorded the following employment, unemployment and economic inactivity in Southend-on-Sea.

+In the 2021 census, it was reported that 69.1% of the working population work in full-time employment, with 10.9% working more than 48 hours a week.

+Population statistics

+As of the 2021 census, the population was recorded as 180,686, with 51.3% of the population being female, and 48.7% recorded as male.
+It was reported that 87.5% of the population were born in the UK, while for those who were born outside of the country, most were born in Europe, and most had lived in the UK for more than 10 years.
+The census reported that nearly 33,000 of the population were retired.

+A fifth of the working population commutes to London daily.
+Wages for jobs based in Southend were the second lowest among UK cities in 2015.
+It also has the fourth-highest proportion of people aged over 65.
+This creates considerable pressure on the housing market.
+It is the 11th most expensive place to live in Britain.

 Economy

-This is a chart of trend of regional gross value added of Southend-on-Sea at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British Pounds Sterling.

-In 2006, travel insurance company InsureandGo relocated its offices from Braintree to Maitland House in Southend-on-Sea.
-The company brought 120 existing jobs from Braintree and announced the intention to create more in the future.
-However the business announced the plan to relocate to Bristol in 2016.
-The building is now home to Ventrica, a customer service outsourcing company.